MSW Field Education

 The Field Placement as Part of the Social Work Curriculum

-The advanced field placement is for 16 hours a week over the course of two semesters and helps students perform more effectively in the areas of advanced direct practice or administration/management.
+The Advanced field placement is for 15 hours a week over the course of two semesters and helps students perform more effectively in their specialty (Health Care, Mental Health Care).

 Planning for the Field Placement

 Field placement planning is organized by the MSW Field Coordinator, who educates students about the field placement process, works with students to meet their professional interests, contacts and licenses field agencies, and helps students with issues and concerns that arise during the course of their placements.
-The MSW Field Manual describes this process and field policies in greater detail.
+The UWO describes this process and field policies in greater detail.

 Field sites run the gamut of opportunities social workers experience in practice.